 Children in Kindergarten, Years 1 and 2 are entitled to free transport.
 Children in Years 3, 4, 5 and 6 must be more than 1.6 kilometres (in a direct line) from the school.
-Applications for student bus transport are completed online - please go to http://www.transportnsw.info/school-students for details.
+Applications for student bus transport are completed online.
+See https://transportnsw.info/tickets-opal/ticket-eligibility-concessions/school-student-travel for details.

-Students who do not live on a bus route may be eligible for the Private Vehicle Conveyance subsidy for all or part of their journey.
-Please see the office staff for further details.
+Students who do not live on a bus route may be eligible for the School Drive subsidy for all or part of their journey.
+Applications are made online at the site listed above (Transport NSW website).